-For context, Materialize is a streaming database that maintains the results of a query (defined as a materialized view) as the data changes.
+For context, Materialize is a streaming-first data warehouse that maintains the results of a query (defined as a materialized view) as the data changes.
 Whereas a traditional database does the evaluation when a

 SELECT statement is issued, Materialize asks for queries upfront and computes the results on the fly as new data arrives.